 As for the application for the Wild Card, which resulted in a cost of US $352, ZAR 5100, for foreign nationals, the application process had to be completed once back at the house, requiring we call a phone number, speak to a representative and give them the code we got on the receipt.

 In any case, we certainly enjoyed driving through the park.
-Deciding to go on short notice, we didn’t eat lunch at the popular Mugg & Bean, located in Lower Sabi on the Sabi River, although we stopped for a bathroom break and to check out the action on the Sabi River from the restaurant.
+Deciding to go on short notice, we didn’t eat lunch at the popular Mugg & Bean, located in Lower Sabi on the Sabi River, although we stopped for a bathroom break and checked out the action on the Sabi River from the restaurant.

-Soon, we’re off for Komatipoort for grocery shopping and to purchase some pellets, Now that the Easter alcohol ban has lifted, we’ll restock a few items.
+Soon, we’re off for Komatipoort for grocery shopping and to purchase some pellets.
+Now that the Easter alcohol ban has lifted, we’ll restock a few items.

 More photos from Kruger will be posted tomorrow.

-Hope you have a pleasant day and that all is well your way!
+I hope you have a pleasant day and that all is well your way!

 Photo from one year ago today, April 8, 2020: